-Exclusion Description Procedures and Treatment Procedures and Treatments (Continued) Please Note: Your employer may participate in other wellness and health improvement incentive programs offered by Harvard Pilgrim.
+Exclusion Description Procedures and Treatments (Continued) Please Note: Your employer may participate in other wellness and health improvement incentive programs offered by Harvard Pilgrim.
 Please review all your Plan documents for the amount of incentives, if any, available under your Plan.
 4. If a service is listed as requiring that it be provided at a Center of Excellence, no coverage will be provided under this Handbook if that service is received from a provider that has not been designated as a Center of Excellence.
-Please see section I.D.5 .
+Please see section I.D.5.
 Centers of Excellence for more information.
 5. Nutritional or cosmetic therapy using vitamins, minerals or elements, and other nutrition-based therapy.
 Examples include supplements, electrolytes, and foods of any kind (including high protein foods and low carbohydrate foods).
-6. Physical examinations and testing for insurance, licensing or employment.
-7. Services for Members who are donors for non-Members, except as described under Human Organ Transplant Services.
-8. Testing for central auditory processing.
+6 6.
+Physical examinations and testing for insurance, licensing or employment.
+7 7.
+Services for Members who are donors for non-Members, except as described under Human Organ Transplant Services.
+8 8.
+Testing for central auditory processing.
 9. Group diabetes training, educational programs or camps.
 10 .
-Providers 1 Charges for services which were provided after the date on which your 1. membership ends.
+Providers 1 Charges for somices which were provided after the data on which your 1.
+Charges for services which were provided after the date on which your membership ends.
 2. Charges for any products or services, including, but not limited to, professional fees, medical equipment, drugs, and hospital or other facility charges, that are related to any care that is not a Covered Benefit under this Handbook.
-3. Charges for missed appointments.
-4. Concierge service fees.
+3 3.
+Charges for missed appointments.
+4 4.
+Concierge service fees.
 Please see section I.H.
 PROVIDER FEES FOR SPECIAL SERVICES (CONCIERGE SERVICES) for more information.
-5. Follow-up care after an emergency room visit, unless provided or arranged by your PCP.
-6. Inpatient charges after your hospital discharge.
-7. Provider's charge to file a claim or to transcribe or copy your medical records.
-8. Services or supplies provided by (1) anyone related to you by blood, marriage or adoption, or (2) anyone who ordinarily lives with you.
+5 5.
+Follow-up care after an emergency room visit, unless provided or arranged by your PCP.
+6 6.
+Inpatient charges after your hospital discharge.
+7 7.
+Provider's charge to file a claim or to transcribe or copy your medical records.
+8 8.
+Services or supplies provided by (1) anyone related to you by blood, marriage or adoption, or (2) anyone who ordinarily lives with you.
 11 .
-Reproduction 1 Any form of Curron and or complete for a mostational complete attack 1.
+Reproduction 1.
 Any form of Surrogacy or services for a gestational carrier other than covered maternity services.
 2. Infertility drugs if a Member is not in a Plan authorized cycle of infertility treatment.
-3. Infertility drugs, if infertility services are not a Covered Benefit.
+3 3.
+Infertility drugs, if infertility services are not a Covered Benefit.
 4. Infertility drugs that must be purchased at an outpatient pharmacy, unless your Plan includes outpatient pharmacy coverage.
-5. Infertility treatment for Members who are not medically infertile.
-6. Infertility treatment and birth control drugs, implants and devices.
+5 5.
+Infertility treatment for Members who are not medically infertile.
+[6.
+Infertility treatment and birth control drugs, implants and devices.
 This exclusion may apply when coverage is provided by a religious diocese, as